armanpwnz/GitBrowser/README.md

 # Git browser

-Search for Github users and show their repositories with stars/forks/programming language
+* Search for Github users and show their repositories with stars/forks/programming language
+* Old version of this project => [Github repos](https://github.com/armanpwnz/github-repos)

 # Stack